arlac77/svelte-guard-history-router/README.md

 **Extends ValueStoreRoute**

-Route to represent a slice of the prarent list of values.
+Route to represent a slice of the masters list of values.

 ### Properties